The Doctor: Sweaty-gelignite-is highly-unstable. One good sneeze could set it off. [carefully puts the box on the floor]

 - Subverted in The Guns of Navarone.
 While Corporal Miller is explaining how his gear has been sabotaged he holds up his time pencils and says "75 grains of fulminate of mercury in each of them, enough to blow my hand off.
 And very unstable, very delicate."
 He then ruthlessly crushes them.
 Instead of exploding, they do nothing - the traitor removed the fulminate of mercury.

-- Subverted on MythBusters.
-They were testing out the myth that a defibrillator could cause a nitroglycerin patch to explode.
-It was soundly busted.
+- The myth that a defibrillator could cause a nitroglycerin patch to explode was soundly busted.